noislabs/drand-verify/README.md

 # drand verify

 A [drand](https://drand.love/) verification library in Rust.
-This can be used by other crates or compiled to a Wasm blob (< 500 kilobytes) with JavaScript bindings.
+This can be used by other crates or be compiled to a Wasm blob (< 500 kilobytes) with JavaScript bindings.

 ## Development